"Midnight Music Hall"

 Birmingham Sunday a song from my Another Country album - will be featured in a NEW documentary film by Emmy-nominated director Ramesh Sharma.
 The film "Ahimsa: Gandhi - The Power of His Message" celebrates Gandhi's work towards non-violence.
 Birmingham Sunday was written by folk icon Richard Fariña and produced for me by Pete Kennedy.
 The premiere will take place at the United Nations next month to mark Gandhi's birthday!
 I'm so happy to be a part of a film that promotes world peace.
 XOCaroline

-Pete Seeger Legacy Film
+Celebrating Pete Seeger - Legacy Film

 This film - three years in the making, is now airing across the country!
 Fifty PBS stations have already shown it.
 KCET in L.A. is airing it on May 19th at 5 pm.
 Over 150 additional stations are going to show it!
 So watch for it on your local station.
 I'm featured in and interview with a few brief thoughts about Pete Seeger.